netdata/netdata/docs/tasks/general-configuration/configure-the-agent.md

 ```

 Create a new `[host labels]` section defining a new host label and its value for the system in question.
 Make sure not
-to violate any of the [host label naming rules](/docs/configure/common-changes.md#organize-nodes-with-host-labels).
+to violate any of the host label naming rules.

+The following restrictions apply to host label names:

+- Names cannot start with `_`, but it can be present in other parts of the name.
+- Names only accept alphabet letters, numbers, dots, and dashes.

+The policy for values is more flexible, but you **cannot** use exclamation marks (`!`), whitespaces (` `), single quotes
+(`'`), double quotes (`"`), or asterisks (`*`), because they are used to compare label values in health alarms and
+templates.

 ```conf
 [host labels]